ISO 10993-18 Medical Device Chemical Characterization and Extractables and Leachables for Biocompatibility of Materials

 Extractables and Leachables to Evaluate Chemical Release

-A key part of the ISO 10993 Part 18 guideline are steps to determine extractables and leachables from the medical device.
+A key part of the ISO 10993 Part 18 guideline are steps to determine extractables leachables from the medical device.
 An extraction study can be performed to identify and quantify extractables with the goal of an extraction is to produce an extractables profile that is as comprehensive as a device’s leachables' profile.
 Depending on device class, application scenario and contact time the extractables and leachables study requires careful design.
 The extraction conditions should be selected with consideration of the nature of use of the device and the “contact category” in mind.
 Recommended extraction conditions include exhaustive, exaggerated, or simulated use conditions.
 Harsh extraction conditions might be required depending on the application scenario however overly aggressive extractions conditions can lead to an altered extractables' profile.
 In depth experience in the design of these studies is required to ensure an appropriate study that can be scientifically justified.

 The actual chemical release, according to the ISO 10993-18 standard, can be determined with a leachables study to obtain an accurate estimate of the actual release of leachable chemical substances.
 Actual or accelerated extraction conditions (e.g., using elevated temperature) should be used to target substances of concern as identified during the extractables study but may also require screening for additional leachables with analysis of the leachate using sensitive and selective methods, and the levels of target or screened leachables quantified.